2DSNerd/M0DX/README.md

 # M0DX
-Cheating Softwere For Games
+Cheating Softwere For Games,
-Not Lyable For You Getting Banned
+Not Lyable For You Getting Banned,
-Works In Most Games
+Works In Most Games,
-Free To Use
+And Free To Use.